Wednesdays 1:00 pm – 3:00 pm

 What, Where, When & Who

-If you are unable to visit the pantry during regular hours, BCIT students can book an appointment with a Wellbeing Specialist to pick up a food hamper at a separate time.
-For more food resources in the community, please visit our Community Food Network.
+If you are unable to visit the pantry during regular hours, BCIT students can book an appointment with a Wellbeing Specialist to access other food supports.

 Please donate the following: